aws-ia/cfn-abi-crowdstrike-fcs/guide/content/costandlicenses.md

 ### AWS service cost
 In addition to the CrowdStrike Falcon cost, consider costs associated with the AWS services you choose and the scale of your operations.
-AWS services such as CloudTrail, Lambda, Amazon S3, and AWS Key Management Service (AWS KMS) may have associated costs.
+AWS services such as EventBridge, CloudTrail, Lambda, Amazon S3, and AWS Key Management Service (AWS KMS) may have associated costs.

 ### ABI cost and licenses